The Sampling Rate-Distortion Tradeoff for Sparsity Pattern Recovery in Compressed Sensing: Abstract

 \section{Abstract}

-Recovery of the sparsity pattern (or support) of a sparse vector from a small number of noisy linear samples is a common problem that arises in signal processing and statistics.
-In the high dimensional setting, it is known that recovery with a vanishing fraction of errors is impossible if the sampling rate and per-sample signal-to-noise ratio (SNR) are finite constants independent of the length of the vector.
-In this paper, it is shown that recovery with an arbitrarily small but constant fraction of errors is, however, possible, and that in some cases a computationally simple thresholding estimator is near-optimal.
-Upper bounds on the sampling rate needed to attain a desired fraction of errors are given in terms of the SNR and various key parameters of the unknown vector for two different estimators.
-The tightness of the bounds in a scaling sense, as a function of the SNR and the fraction of errors, is established by comparison with existing necessary bounds.
+Recovery of the sparsity pattern (or support) of an unknown sparse vector from a limited number of noisy linear measurements is an important problem in compressed sensing.
+In the high-dimensional setting, it is known that recovery with a vanishing fraction of errors is impossible if the measurement rate and the per-sample signal-to-noise ratio (SNR) are finite constants, independent of the vector length.
+In this paper, it is shown that recovery with an arbitrarily small but constant fraction of errors is, however, possible, and that in some cases computationally simple estimators are near-optimal.
+Bounds on the measurement rate needed to attain a desired fraction of errors are given in terms of the SNR and various key parameters of the unknown vector for several different recovery algorithms.
+The tightness of the bounds, in a scaling sense, as a function of the SNR and the fraction of errors, is established by comparison with existing information-theoretic necessary bounds.
 Near optimality is shown for a wide variety of practically motivated signal models.